Last updated April 2022

 - the name of the type of plant (eg. “Tomato”)

 - the name of the specific variety of plant (eg. “Early Girl”)

 - the year the seed was harvested (eg. “2020”)

 - any details you’d like to include that might help others be successful at growing the same plant in years to come.

 - In addition to basic info, growers might want to also share additional information on growing conditions, plant population sizes, problems encountered along the way, etc. This information will prove to be invaluable to those wishing to make use of this seed down the line.

-Each ordered variety will contain 10 to 15 seeds (a “pinch”, in the case of tiny seeds), which should be enough seed to produce at least 7 plants.
+Each ordered variety will contain 10 to 15 seeds (a “pinch”, in the case of tiny seeds), which should be enough seed to produce a minimum of 7 plants.

-Yes.
-We limit the number of seed sets provided each member to 10 in a given six month grow period.
-The two six month periods are October thru March, when growers normally focus on ordering seed for their spring planting, and April thru September, when growers normally focus on ordering seed for their fall planting.
-Seeds need not be ordered all at once.
-For instance, a member could decide to order 5 types of seed in November, 3 types of seed in January, and 4 types of seed in February.
-Seed counts made by members are reset to 0 on midnight of March 31st and September 30th, at which point any unused portion of seed still available to a member for the previous period is lost.
+We ask the folks limit the number of seed sets to no more than 15 in a given six month grow period.
+The two six month periods are October thru March, when growers normally focus on selecting seed for their spring planting, and April thru September, when growers normally focus on selecting seed for their fall planting.

-Sorry, but the SaLSA system will not provide an indication of from which seed company a specific seed variety comes from, as it is very possible for the seed to come from multiple companies.
+Sorry, but the SaLSA system will not provide an indication of which seed company a specific seed variety comes from, as it is very possible for the seed to come from multiple companies.

-Growers can always find a list of the latest seeds being offered on the SaLSA seed offering page.
+Members can always find the list of latest seeds being offered on the SaLSA seed offering page.